Hut-to-Hut Hiking in Mercantour National Park

 By car

 Assuming you come out of the direction of Paris or anywhere else in Western Europe, you will first want to get to the French coast.
-Then you can approach St-Martin-de-Vésubie from Cannes and with that Nice.
+Then you can approach Saint-Martin-Vésubie from Cannes and with that Nice.

 Getting To and From Mercantour National Park